oulutan/ACAM_Demo/README.md

 This repo contains the demo code for our action recognition model explained in ARXIV LINK.

-This repo only contains the demo code, training and evaluation codes will be released in https://github.com/oulutan/ActorConditionedAttentionMaps .
+This repo only contains the demo code, training and evaluation codes will be released in https://github.com/oulutan/ActorConditionedAttentionMaps .(Currently private repo)

 The demo code achieves 16 fps through webcam using a GTX 1080Ti using multiprocessing and some other tricks.
 See the video at https://drive.google.com/open?id=1T5AJYp1cF0wLnxG8FmRjoUEGtiR7vvYh